If you got to go into all kinds of contortions, if you got to go outside the bounds of the law to save the act.

 Contraception's now free.

-Okay, it says mean it's free.
+Okay, it doesn't mean it's free.

 So what do we have to do?

-We've we've got to start all over.
+We've got to start all over.

 And we have got to wrap this bill and what it really is around Obama's head.

-Tax increases are not going to happen between now and the election.
+Long after Obama has gone through his reelection process, tax increases are not going to happen between now and the election.

 So there isn't going to be any evidence.

-In fact, the way the things built, as we told you, the benefits kick in.
+In fact, the way the thing's built, as we told you, the benefits kick in.

 But there are going to be endless regulations.